bitoller/bootcamp-projects-and-activities-m1/readme.md

 `console log` `return` `loops` `function` `variables` `operators` `arithmetics` `data type` `number` `+`

 ## S5-12-M1 - 12/21/22 - GESTÃO DE PERGUNTAS
-For my next activity I had to code an algorithm using JavaScript to store the questions asked at an online event and compute votes, it also checked if the question was answered or not.<br />
+For this activity I had to code an algorithm using JavaScript to store the questions asked at an online event and compute votes, it also checked if the question was answered or not.<br />
 → <b>Please open the console to see the results</b><br />

 <a href="https://github.com/bitoller/bootcamp-projects-and-activities-m1/tree/main/src/M1-SPRINT-5/S5-12-M1" target="_blank"> <img src="./src/assets/code_purple.png"> </a> &nbsp; &nbsp;